Malte R. Henningsen (Schomers), Ph.D.

-I studied Natural Sciences with a minor in Computer Science at the University of Cambridge, UK, specialising in Psychology and Cognitive Neuroscience.
-In 2011, I moved to Freie Universität Berlin, where I completed an M.Sc. in Social, Cognitive and Affective Neuroscience, followed by a PhD here in the Brain Language Lab.
+I studied Natural Sciences (with Computer Science and Philosophy of Science as minor subjects) at the University of Cambridge, UK.
+In my final year, I specialised in Psychology and Cognitive Neuroscience and subsequently moved to Freie Universität Berlin for an M.Sc. in Social, Cognitive and Affective Neuroscience.
+I then stayed on at FU Berlin to complete my PhD here in the Brain Language Lab.
 My PhD was funded by the Berlin School of Mind and Brain, where I also completed the PhD curriculum program.